Updated 16th March 2020

 Churchward 4200 class 2-8-0T no. 4270, built 1919

-This locomotive which spent its entire working life in South Wales handling mineral traffic.
+This locomotive spent its entire working life in South Wales handling mineral traffic.
 Essentially, it is a tank locomotive version of the 2800 class and in fact, was the only 2-8-0 tank locomotive class to run in the UK.
 The majority were used to handle coal and other mineral traffic, primarily in South Wales, where high power was needed to convey mineral traffic over relatively short distances and over often steeply-graded routes.
-It is a pleasingly attractive engine that returned to steam for the first time since wethdrawal from Britsish Railways in 1962 just in time for the 2014 Cotswold Festival of Steam.
+It is a pleasingly attractive engine that returned to steam for the first time since withdrawal from British Railways in 1962 just in time for the 2014 Cotswold Festival of Steam.
 The locomotive has been subject to an extremely comprehensive restoration both at Toddington and off-site.

 Bulleid Merchant Navy class 4-6-2 no. 35006 Peninsular & Oriental SN Co, built 1941

-The powerful Merchant Navy class are particularly associated with the heaviest express passenger services on the Southern Railway's routes from Waterloo to Bournemouth and to the West Country.
-Despite this, the class of 30 locomotives were ostensibly mixed traffic designs introduced by O V S Bulleid to a highly unconventional 'air-smoothed' boiler casing and incorporating many new features.
-No least of these, was chain-driven valve gear for the middle of the three cylinders enclosed in an oilbath - intended to reduce routine maintenance.
-Although the engines were extremely capable, the design was let down by some of the new features.
+The powerful Merchant Navy class are associated with the heaviest express passenger services on the Southern Railway's routes from Waterloo to Bournemouth and to the West Country.
+Although they did not work over the 'S & D', their smaller West Country and Battle of Britain class sisters did.
+The class of 30 locomotives was ostensibly a mixed traffic design introduced by O V S Bulleid in 1947 to a highly unconventional 'air-smoothed' boiler casing and incorporating many new features (in fact, similar to visiting 34072).
+Although the engines were extremely capable, the design was let down by the innovative features incorporated.
 As a result, the entire class were rebuilt to conventional appearance during the late 1950s, as 35006 is now presented.
-35006 was withdrawn from service in August 1964 having spent its entire working life allocated to Salisbury shed, working the heavy West of England expresses.
+35006 was withdrawn from service in August 1964 having spent its entire working life allocated to Salisbury.
 It was the second locomotive to arrive at Toddington, from the scrapyard at Barry, South Wales, in 1983.
-It moved for the first time in preservation on 10 August 2015 and is a hugely popular locomotive on the railway now.
+It moved for the first time in preservation on 10 August 2015.
 You can find out more about the Merchant Navy class on our feature pages.

-Modified Hall class 4-6-0 no. 7903 Foremarke Hall, built 1949
+Hawksworth Modified Hall class 4-6-0 no. 7903 Foremarke Hall, built 1949

 Collett Manor class 4-6-0 7820 Dinmore Manor, built 1950

 The Manor class is a smaller version of the earlier 'Grange' class designed by C B Collett and introduced in 1938.
 The Second World War interrupted production, which resumed in 1950 after the Great Western Railway had been nationalised to become the Western Region of British Railways.
-With a light axle loading the 30 'Manors' were very much at home handling freight as well as passenger trains and were particularly associated with secondary main lines such as the Cambrian route to the west coast of Wales.
+With a light axle loading the 30 'Manors' were very much at home handling freight as well as passenger trains and were particularly associated with secondary main lines such as the Cambrian route to the West coast of Wales.
 Indeed, the class famously handled the 'Cambrian Coast Express' which started from Paddington usually behind a 'Castle' class locomotive, the 'Manor' taking over from Shrewsbury.
 No. 7820 was the first post-war member of the class.